(reading time: 1 hour, 11 minutes)

 “Don’t mention it,” Alast gasped as he tried to recover his breath.
 He tucked his fellow pirate under his arm and searched the chaos for the Captain.
 He wasn’t difficult to find; Rob was dancing on the heads of the boarders, his bonepicking keeping him a regular man’s height off the ground as long as he stepped on someone’s shoulder every few drips or so.
 The Captain ran across his foes, leaping over their blades, until he reached the edge of the scuffle.
 Alast saw Haystone, a very large man, hold his sword above his head, flat in his massive hands.
 Rob jumped on the flat blade and used it to boost his next maneuver.

 The pirate’s furry cape flapped downward as he shot up the mast and grabbed a rope.
-Then the Captain swung from the rope at an unnatural angle and climbed the mast with the speed of a rodent up a tree.
-He flipped upward, around the edge of the cloth-covered bulge in the mast when all gravitation logic dictated he should have smashed into it and fallen back to the deck.
+Then the Captain swung from it at an unnatural angle and climbed the mast with the speed of a rodent up a tree.
+He flipped upward, around the edge of the cloth-covered bulge in the mast, when all gravitation logic dictated he should have smashed into it and fallen back to the deck.
 He planted his boots atop the bulge and brought his sword down on the cloth and ropes.
 They snapped and ripped and fell away, revealing a giant pale green jewel, the center of which the mast passed through.

 When the drifting jewel covering landed on the heads of the invaders they shoved it aside and looked up.
 The jewel was cut with more than a dozen facets that reflected the florent and flashed brilliantly green.
-Rob stomped on the jewel; its vibrations rang through the mast and then through the whole ship.
+Rob stomped on it; its vibrations rang through the mast and then through the whole ship.
 It stilled the waving of the weapons.

 “Call off your crew Gig,” Rob ordered from atop the crowning green jewel of the mast.